 “I just want to say thank you to ETC. With public transport being limited and not having any family other than my mum to transport me around, it’s been a real blessing to have this extra service to help me get around to the various programs I need to access.
 This especially helped me during COVID when I was feeling isolated.” he said.

-ETC Director Isabel Borelli, said it was a pleasure to be able to support Human Nature with their youth therapy program.
+ETC Director Isabelle Borelli, said it was a pleasure to be able to support Human Nature with their youth therapy program.

 “The ETC Community Support Fund is designed to help organisations reduce disadvantage, generate opportunity, increase support services and/or build capacity in the communities in which we operate,” Ms Borelli said.